afroditeapp/afrodite-backend/crates/api_client/docs/ProfileApi.md

 ## get_profile

-> crate::models::Profile get_profile(account_id)
+> crate::models::GetProfileResult get_profile(account_id, version, is_match)
 Get account's current profile.

 Get account's current profile.
-Profile can include version UUID which can be used for caching.  # Access Public profile access requires `view_public_profiles` capability.
-Public and private profile access requires `admin_view_all_profiles` capablility.  # Microservice notes If account feature is set as external service then cached capability information from account service is used for access checks.
+Response includes version UUID which can be used for caching.  # Access  ## Own profile Unrestricted access.  ## Public other profiles Normal account state required.  ## Private other profiles If the profile is a match, then the profile can be accessed if query parameter `is_match` is set to `true`.
+If the profile is not a match, then capability `admin_view_all_profiles` is required.  # Microservice notes If account feature is set as external service then cached capability information from account service is used for access checks.

 ### Parameters